SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Defining_an_API/Defining_an_API.md

 #### User Input Data

 There are two ways to pass data to the API script if you make use of the OnApiTrigger entrypoint method.
-They depend on whether you select the checkbox to `Parse JSON of raw body to dictionary` when configuring your API.
+They depend on whether you select the checkbox to `Parse JSON of raw body to dictionary` when configuring your API, see [creating the ApiDefinition(s)](#2-creating-the-apidefinitions).

 ##### Parameters